 The Renewable Hydrogen Fuel Cell Collaborative (RHFCC) was established in 2016 through a collaboration with the Stark Area Regional Transit Authority (SARTA) and The Ohio State University Center for Automotive Research.
-The RHFCC operates out of the Center for Automotive Research.
+Currently, the RHFCC operates out of SARTA and Cleveland State University.

 Who We Are